TomTolleson/tomtolleson.github.io/aboutme.md

 * Performed analytics for CarMax Parquet files and semistructured data in Amazon Athena, Hadoop Mapreduce, Hive.
 * Data ETL with Kafka, MongoDB Stitch.

+#### Data Engineering Manager (Security and Infrastructure)

+I joined Benefits Data Trust as the Data Engineering Manager to design secure infrastructure and security policies for their new Google Cloud Infrastructure.
+In my first 18 months, I worked with Google engineers on a Google.org fellowship to define Google Cloud Security and Infrastructure.
+I transformed the company from manual data analysis to fully automated pipeline-based outreach marketing.
+This resulted in a data processing workload increase of over 300%.

+I believe that disruptive companies share a talent for attracting individuals capable of transformation.
+During my time at BDT, I brought on several talented managers, analysts, and engineers who were able to deliver on my vision for taking BDT to the next level.
+Other accomplishments:

+* Eliminated the duplication of Medicare auto-applications, which resulted in savings of over $8,000 per quarterly data ingested for a total of $32,000 per year in application fees.
+* Prepared the company for the switch from MARS-E 2.2 Document Suite to MARS-E 3.0 with the Centers for Medicare & Medicaid Services (CMS) implementation guidance for NIST 800-53 Rev 5.
+* Audited infrastructure projects for adherence to the “shared responsibility” policy with Google Cloud Platform (GCP).
+* Negotiated a reduced yearly contract rate with Dataprep (Alteryx) for a first-year savings of $93,000.
+* Defined security policy for data ingestion as supply-chain security.
+* Implemented LLM vulnerability blocks using RASA and SNYK Security for the “Wyatt” chatbot.
+* Worked closely with Google engineers to architect and deliver a security-compliant ELT solution for data ingestion pipelines on time and under budget.

 #### Senior Project Manager - Solutions Architecture and Data, Macmillan Learning
 Brought in to Macmillan by a former coworker at Cushman & Wakefield who was assembling an “A-Team” under the new CEO.